fourtytwo42/Qgeth3/README.md

 # ✅ Builds and configures Q Geth with auto-updating service
 # ✅ Sets up crash recovery and GitHub monitoring
 # No manual git clone, chmod, or dependency installation needed!

+# Use -y flag for completely unattended installation - perfect for automated deployments!
 ```

 **Option 2: Full Auto-Service (Manual Clone)**